Alzheimers Care and Memory Care in Toronto

 Since a diagnosis of Alzheimer's Disease is terminal, caregivers might holistically plan ahead and consider homes that have both memory care and palliative care.
 Homes also offer respite care stays that allow caregivers of dementia sufferers a break from caregiving, as per allowances by the provincially run CCACs.

-The costs of memory care in a Toronto retirement home
+A survey of the costs of memory care in a Toronto retirement home

 Memory care is an intensive program of therapy in an environment dedicated to helping Alzheimer's sufferers.
 Government run long-term care homes may start at about $2800.
 A suite in a well-appointed care home in a Toronto suburb may start at about $3,900, and will include all the usual retirement amenities (meals, housekeeping, etc.), as well as dedicated care options like transfer assistance, incontinence care and other professionalized care by highly trained staff.
 Consult the listings for homes on this page to learn more about costs and care offered.